 As any writer will tell you, there’s nothing more intimidating than a blank page.
 But in my experience, I find an exciting challenge to it that is unlike anything else.
 It’s nothing a little coffee can’t help, either.

-I’m a regular contributor to South Bay Magazine, where I cover local happenings that have included inspiring businesses, personal triumphs, and celebrated figures.
-My work has also appeared in Dwell Magazine, Westways, Where Los Angeles, Thrillist, and the Easy Reader, among other publications.
+I’m a regular contributor to Dwell and Architectural Digest's new vertical Clever.
+My work has also appeared in South Bay Magazine, Westways, Where Los Angeles, Thrillist, and the Easy Reader, among other publications.
 I edited the Reach Up blog during the 2015 Special Olympics World Games, too.